Larry McGrew: College career

-Lawrence McGrew played football at Contra Costa College and the University of Southern California, and started in two Rose Bowls.
-During the first round of the 1980 NFL Draft, he was selected by the New England Patriots as an outside linebacker.
+McGrew played football at Contra Costa College and the University of Southern California, and started in two Rose Bowls.
+During the first round of the 1980 NFL draft, he was selected by the New England Patriots as an outside linebacker.

 Professional career

-McGrew played for the National Football League New England Patriots and New York Giants between 1980 and 1990.
+McGrew played for the NFL's New England Patriots and New York Giants between 1980 and 1990.

 He helped New England reach the Super Bowl in 1986 and earned a championship ring when New York beat Buffalo in Super Bowl XXV.

 Super Bowl XX

 An excellent linebacker and relentless defender, McGrew will forever be remembered for a play he didn't make that occurred during Super Bowl XX between the New England Patriots and Chicago Bears in 1986.
-One of the most famous plays in Super Bowl history was William "The Refrigerator" Perry's touchdown run.
+One of the most famous plays in Super Bowl history was William "the Refrigerator" Perry's touchdown run.
 McGrew was on the receiving end of the hit that propelled Perry into the end zone and into Super Bowl history.
 McGrew was no match for Perry's momentum and wide girth and was consequently run over and flattened by Perry in the end zone.
-When Lawrence didn't get up immediately after the play a teammate came over and asked him if he was okay.
-Lawrence replied "Yeah, I'm fine.
+When McGrew didn't get up immediately after the play a teammate came over and asked him if he was okay.
+McGrew replied "Yeah, I'm fine.
 But I just made ESPN highlights for eternity."

 Death

-Lawrence McGrew died on April 2, 2004.
-He was 46.
+McGrew died on April 2, 2004, at the age of 46.

 McGrew collapsed at his home in Lancaster, California, due to a massive heart attack.
-McGrew left his two children and one step-child by his wife Charyce McGrew – celsea, camynn and charyce Searcy – and three children Larry, Aaron, Analeise, granddaughter Lawryn, a grandson Nehamiah by a previous marriage to Elaine McGrew; who currently resides in El Sobrante, California.
+McGrew left his two children and one step-child by his wife Charyce McGrew – Celsea, Camynn and Charyce Searcy – and three children Larry, Aaron, Analeise, granddaughter Lawryn, a grandson Nehamiah by a previous marriage to Elaine McGrew; who currently resides in El Sobrante, California.